kahnwong/karnwong.me/content/posts/2023/devx-starts-at-your-local-machine/index.md

 You don't have a lot of time on your hand, since the feature requests were at the last minute.
 You know this will be a tech debt, but given the time frame, it's the best course of action, so you decide to add more features to existing Lambda function.

 These features, it's quite interesting, because they do completely different things, requiring different libraries.
 You installed a few more packages locally, so you can init new environment on Lambda.
 You do your usual workflow: `zip > upload > test`, but this time it wouldn't deploy!
-It ways the package size is too large.
+It says the package size is too large.
 But you can still upload the zip package to s3 and submit it as a deployment artifact on Lambda, so you're good for now.
 You can tell that this project is going to be a success!

 ## Reality hits